PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 09:03:44
+Last updated: 2024-04-11 09:04:20
-Random Quote: Just because I don't have fear, doesn't make me irrational. - Kinsey Locke
+Random Quote: Things never work out the way you imagine they will. - Lucien